binnes/esp8266Workshop/part1/PREREQ.md

 ## Applying for a promo code for the IBM Cloud

 You can increase the standard resources available in the free IBM Cloud Lite account by adding a promo code.
 This option is only available if working through this workshop with an instructor.
-Your instructor will be advised of the event name to use, then you can get a promo code from [**here**](http://promocodes.mybluemix.net)
+Your instructor will provide the event name to use, then you can get a promo code from [**here**](http://promocodes.mybluemix.net)

-- Enter the event name the instructor advised you to enter
+- Enter the event name the instructor provided
 - Enter your IBM ID - should be an email address (you need to be able to access mail delivered to this address to receive the promo code)
 - Enter your name as the team name